Aqueum/my-astro-app/src/pages/posts/post-1.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: 'My First Blog Post'
 pubDate: 2025-02-22
-description: 'This is the first post of my new Astro blog.'
+description: 'This is the first post of my new Astro blog'
 author: 'Martin Currie'
 image:
     url: 'https://docs.astro.build/assets/rose.webp'
     alt: 'The Astro logo on a dark background with a pink glow.'
 tags: ["astro", "blogging", "learning in public"]
 ---
-# My First Blog Post

-Published on: 2025-02-22

 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I build a new website.

 ## What I've accomplished